Please note, this course information is for September 2021 entry.

-UK Politics and UK Government – you will look at the core institutions, ideas and concepts of UK Government and Politics as well as a range of topics relating to UK government such as the UK constitution, Parliament, Prime Minister and the relationship between the branches.
+UK Politics and UK Government: where you will look at the core institutions, ideas and concepts of UK Government and Politics as well as a range of topics relating to UK Government such as the UK constitution, Parliament, Prime Minister and the relationship between the branches.
 You will also look at topics relating to UK politics such as UK democracy and participation, elections, political parties, voting behaviour and the role media plays in UK politics.

-Comparative Politics (Politics of the USA) – this module covers the core institutions, ideas and concepts of US Government and Politics.
-You will study topics including The US Constitution and Federalism, US Congress, US Presidency, The US Supreme Court and civil rights, democracy and participation and comparative theories.
+Comparative Politics (of the USA): consideration will be given to core institutions, ideas and concepts of US Government and Politics.
+You will study topics including The US Constitution and Federalism, US Congress, US Presidency, The Supreme Court and civil rights, democracy and participation and comparative theories.
 You will be required to look at the interrelationships between the different branches of government and draw comparisons between UK and US political systems.

-You will need to achieve at least 5 GCSEs – 2 at Grade 6 including a Humanities subject and 3 at Grade 5 including English
+You will need to have achieved at least 5 GCSEs – 2 at Grade 6 including a Humanities subject, and 3 at Grade 5, including English.

 Find your perfect course and secure your place